Why does Bruno love this moment in Moscow so much?

 “After this, he missed the penalty, but United won the Champions League and at the end we see him crying on the ground because he won the Champions League.

-“It was one of the most important games in the history of Manchester United,
+“It was one of the most important games in the history of Manchester United," he added.

 But what about United matches he himself has featured in?
 Although the 25-year-old has only made nine appearances for the club since signing in January, there have already been plenty of standout moments – and Bruno has opted for the day he opened his Reds account.